buiduccuong30051989/frontend-standard/README.md

 ### Indentation

-Unless the environment requires otherwise (ruby, for example), use 4 space hard tabs for indentation of all code.
+Unless the environment requires otherwise (ruby, for example), use 4 space soft tabs for indentation of all code.

 ### Double Quotes vs. Single Quotes